Back

 Translations for Confluence with two language macros

-In order to efficiently translate your content, we suggest using Atlassian Intelligence.
-Combining it with Translations for Confluence accelerates the translation process.
-Translations are generated in seconds, while AI-driven suggestions enhance content quality by exploring diverse phrasings and perspectives.
-It’s crucial to prioritize the job and translate first the pages with many views and/or interactions.
-Using tools like the bitvoodoo app Viewtracker or the built-in analytics in Confluence Cloud, you can quickly establish and translate the most important pages first.
+In order to efficiently translate your content, when using Cloud, we suggest using Atlassian Intelligence.
+The translation process can be sped up by integrating it with Translations for Confluence.
+AI-driven suggestions improve content quality by exploring different phrasing and perspectives, and translations are generated in seconds.
+It is important to prioritize the task and translate the pages with the most views and/or interactions first.
+Using tools like Viewtracker or the built-in analytics in Confluence Cloud, you can quickly establish and translate the most important pages first.

 Viewtracker analytics of the spaces and pages with the most views in a specific timeframe